Feng Shui Dictionary, Feng Shui Glossary

 Energy flow Energy and energy flow is the key concept in feng shui.
 Human attention and focus is attracted and moderated by physical elements such as paths, focal points, shapes, colours, plants, lighting and so on.

-Yin & Yang Yin and yang is about balancing complimentary elements on every level and avoiding too much of anything.
+Yin & Yang Yin and yang is about balancing complementary elements on every level and avoiding too much of anything.
 For example, angularity should be balanced with curvilinearity, warm colours with cooling colours, natural daylight with artificial lighting, open spaces with closed spaces, hard surfaces/textures with soft surfaces/textures, etc.

 Five elements According to oriental philosophy there are five elements: water, wood, fire, earth and metal which are based on seasons and have corresponding colours, shapes, directions and materials.
 The aim of feng shui is to have a balanced combination of all the elements in any workspace depending on the needs of people working there.